Dr Karen Lumsden PhD in Sociology, MRes, MA (Hons) and PGCE from the University of Aberdeen

 She also publishes and teaches on qualitative research methods, including reflexivity and ethnography.
 She is particularly interested in the use of qualitative and ethnographic methods for applied settings and in the context of evidence-based policing.

-Karen is a member of the British Society of Criminology, a Fellow of the Higher Education Academy, is on the Editorial Board of Sociological Research Online, and was previously on the Associate Board of Sociology.
+Karen is a member of the British Sociological Association and the British Society of Criminology, a Fellow of the Higher Education Academy, and is on the Editorial Boards of Sociology and Sociological Research Online.
 She leads the Policing Research Group at Loughborough University, sits on the Strategic Board of the East Midlands Policing Academic Collaboration (EMPAC), and leads the EMPAC Victims, Witnesses and Public Protection Network.
-She is also lead academic of a mini-centre for doctoral training at Loughborough University on Policing for the Future: Socio-technical Resilience and Innovation.
+She is also lead academic of a mini-centre for doctoral training at Loughborough University on Policing for the Future: Socio-Technical Resilience and Innovation.

-Karen was awarded a University Fellowship for the 2016-17 academic year and is currently on research leave.
+Karen was awarded a Vice Chancellor’s University Fellowship for the 2016-17 academic year.

 Karen is an ethnographer and a sociologist of policing with particular interest in the areas of victims, youth, social media and online abuse.